Paul DeJong Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.15).

-- The Cubs give up the fourth-fewest home runs in baseball (104 total, 1.1 per game).
+- Cubs pitchers combine to allow the seventh-fewest home runs in baseball (106 total, 1.1 per game).

-- Fulmer will make his first start of the season for the Cubs.
+- Taillon gets the start for the Cubs, his 17th of the season.
+He is 3-6 with a 6.05 ERA and 67 strikeouts through 77 1/3 innings pitched.

-- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 43 appearances so far.
+- The right-hander's last time out was on Wednesday against the Washington Nationals, when he went 5 2/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.